 10,000 Maniacs is an alternative rock band, formed in 1981 in Jamestown, New York, that has been active with various line-ups since that time.
 Their best known member is Natalie Merchant, who left the band in 1993 to pursue a solo career.
 10,000 Maniacs have gone through a variety of musicians throughout the history of the band.
 Here is a partial list of the past, present, and touring musicians: Jerry Augustyniak - Jerry has been the drummer of 10,000 Maniacs since 1983.

 10cc are an English art rock and pop band.
-Initially comprising four musicians - Graham Gouldman, Eric Stewart, Kevin Godley and Lol Creme - who had written and recorded together for some three years, before assuming the "10cc" name in 1972 - two strong song-writing teams, injected sharp wit to lyrically-dextrous songs.
+Initially comprised of four musicians - Graham Gouldman, Eric Stewart, Kevin Godley and Lol Creme - who had written and recorded together for some three years, before assuming the "10cc" name in 1972 - two strong song-writing teams, injected sharp wit to lyrically-dextrous songs.
 Stewart and Gouldman were straight pop-song-writers, who created the band's most accessible songs; Godley and Creme were the experimental half of 10cc, featuring an Art School sensibility and cinematic writing.
 All are skilled multi-instrumentalists, vocalists, writers, and producers, and each could perform convincingly as lead singers, leading to favourable comparisons with The Beatles.

 112 (pronounced "One-TWELVE") is an American R&B quartet from Atlanta, Georgia.
 They are best known for hit singles such as "Anywhere" and "Dance With Me", and for winning a Grammy for their collaboration "I'll Be Missing You" with Puff Daddy and Faith Evans.
 Formerly artists for Sean "P. Diddy" Combs' Bad Boy Records, the group left Bad Boy and signed to the Def Soul roster in the early 2000s.